clockworkengineer/NewtonianCosmos/readme.md

     var task = require("./FPE_tasks.js");

-    var tsk1 = new task(
+    var tsk = new task(
     {
     	taskName : "File Copier",
     	watchFolder: "./watch",
-    	processDetails: {prog: "node", args: ["./FPE_copyFiles.js", "./destination"]}
+    	processDetails: {prog: "node", args: ["./FPE_copyFiles.js", "./destination"]},
-		chokidarOptions: { ignored: /[\/\\]\./, ignoreInitial: true, persistent: true}, deleteSource : true // Delete Source File
+		chokidarOptions: { ignored: /[\/\\]\./, ignoreInitial: true, persistent: true}, deleteSource : true
     });

 The task name parameter is self explanatory along with the to the watch  folder (this will be created if it does not already exist).
-The task spawns a child process outlined by the processDetails parameter which in the case is node running a JavaScript file called "FPE_copyFiles.js".
+The task spawns a child process outlined by the processDetails parameter which in the case above is node running a JavaScript file called "FPE_copyFiles.js".
 Any parameters that do occur after the JavaScript file name are passed directly through to the spawned process where it is its responsibility to deal with.

 The chokidarOptions parameter is optional is passed directly to the chokidar watch constructor but a default is used if the option is not provided.
 The deleteSource parameter is again optional and if present indicates whether the child process should delete the source file after its finished being processed.